Leadership

 Leadership Journeys

 Each year, the Institute for Leadership & Purpose (ILP) sponsors several experiential learning trips for Calvert middle school students.
-Following a short two-year break due to the COVID-19 pandemic, these impactful leadership journeys resumed in 2021 with two immersive experiences in Monongahela National Forest, West Virginia, and San Juan, Puerto Rico.
+These impactful leadership journeys include immersive experiences in Costa Rica, New Mexico, West Virginia, Puerto Rico, and the Bahamas.

 San Juan, Puerto Rico - Spring Leadership Journey

-In Spring 2022 and 2023, Calvert Eighth Graders departed the mainland U.S. for a week-long immersive experience in San Juan, Puerto Rico, where they participated in service opportunities, outdoor learning, and cultural lessons aimed at fostering global thinking.
-The trip was structured around several days of service projects with The World Leadership School and APRODEC, a non-profit organization.
+In 2022 and 2023, Calvert Eighth Graders departed the mainland U.S. for a week-long immersive experience in San Juan, Puerto Rico, where they participated in service opportunities, outdoor learning, and cultural lessons aimed at fostering global thinking.
+The trip was structured around several days of service projects with The World Leadership School and APRODEC, a non-profit organization that promotes sustainable development to improve Ceiba citizens’ quality of life.

 “Learning about different cultures and immersing yourself in different experiences is really great to grow and learn and see a bit more of the world from somebody else’s perspective,” Allie K. ’22 said.
 “I thought it was really amazing to get to know Puerto Rico on this level.”